virtualritz/glyphana/README.md

 ![Searching for the characters contained in 'grinning cat' as well as matching the term against each glyp's description](screenshot.png)

+## Caveat

+This was hacked over the course of a few free hours here and there.

 It currently is limited to most of functionality I personally miss from Character Viewer.
 I.e. it is far from feature parity with this tool.